Is greater oral health possible in 20 minutes?

 You see, while you can’t undo any ill health in the mouth in 20 minutes, you can accomplish the first (and most important) step in 20 minutes!

-In this first step toward greater whole being health and OraWellness, we have to cover the beginning.
-Here is the bottom line.
+In this first step toward greater oral and whole being health, we have to start at the beginning.

 If we don’t know where we are, how can we expect to get somewhere else?